 Double-Sided Flat-Honing Holds ±2μ, Speeds Production

-A new fixed abrasive flat-honing technology has expanded the materials and tolerance capabilities of shop specializing in precision lapping.
+A new fixed abrasive flat-honing technology has expanded the materials and tolerance capabilities of a shop specializing in precision lapping.

 Herzig always was envisioning that someday this type of technology could be included at ProLap.
-Two years ago, Herzig was contacted by Stahli USA, manufacturers of single- and double-sided flat-honing machines.
+Two years ago, Herzig was in contact with Stahli USA, manufacturers of single and double-side flat-honing precision machines.
 Stahli has pioneered the concept of flat honing and has continually refined this technology.
-Herzig notes that when he heard there was a new machine on the market, “we jumped on it without really having any work for this machine.
+Herzig notes that when he first heard there was a new machine on the market. “we jumped on it without really having any work for this machine.
 I just knew this was the next logical progression in the evolution of lapping/grinding and we had to be part of it.”

 New Machine Technology

 In 2003 ProLap took delivery of a Stahli DLM 700.
 This model is a double-sided flat-honing machine that features a unique dual wheel design.
 This enables both sides of flat pieces to be complete simultaneously.
 The uniqueness of the Stahli flat honing process is; inquiring the same or greater precision finish by using fixed abrasive compared to loose compound or slurry associated with conventional flat lapping.
 The Stahli DLM 700 operates using bonded CBN or diamond particle wheels.

 Herzig notes that the impact of the Stahli has been across several different fine grinding applications of varying materials and tolerances.
 One of the most dramatic process improvements realized by ProLap after the installation of the Stahli was with a hardened (65 Rc) steel blade they manufacture for a customer in the medical industry.